wix-incubator/bazelizer/README.md

 ## pom.xml

+TBD

 Pom file support special set of XML transformations to be able to use it both in bazel and in maven transparently.
+By default
+tool:
+- tries to cleanup all dependencies in `<dependencies>` and append rule deps from bazel (installed into tmp local repository for each execution run)
+- inject sandbox relative path to parent pom, if it provided

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>